noris-network/cuegen/README.md

       debug: false                       // print some info useful for debugging
       dumpOverlays: false                // dump overlays for debugging }

+## Environment Variables
+Some environment variables can help working with cuegen:

+    CUEGEN_HTTP_USERNAME      username for git authentication
+    CUEGEN_HTTP_PASSWORD      password for git authentication
+    SOPS_AGE_KEY              age key for decryption of files SOPS_AGE_KEY_FILE         age key file for decryption of files CUEGEN_DEBUG              turn on debug output with "true"

 ## Components
 Components can be